‘If you told me when I was 25 that I’d end up writing about must-see European bridges, I’d have laughed in your face.

 There’s a hotel on the banks of the River where you can view the bridge while enjoying wine.
 This has absolutely nothing to do with this post, but I thought you should know.
 Useless information?
-You’re welcome.
+I got it down.

 Do you have any other must-see European bridges to add to the list?